If you’ve read up about ETF investing as a Singaporean, you’re probably familiar with the topic of Ireland-domiciled ETFs vs US-domiciled ETFs.

 For investing in CSPX via IBKR, the total cost is 3.70 USD per trade + 0.34% per year of the total sum invested.

-In order to compare the costs, we need to annualise the cost of the brokerage fees.
+To compare the costs, we need to annualise the cost of the brokerage fees.

 Since 3.70 USD is the cost per trade, and 1 trade is placed per month, the annual cost of the brokerage fee is 3.70 * 12 = 44.40 USD.